Advanced search

 4.1 Therapeutic indications

-Noradrenaline is indicated for the emergency restoration of blood pressure in cases of acute hypotension.
+Noradrenaline (Norepinephrine) is indicated in adults for the emergency restoration of blood pressure in cases of acute hypotension.

 4.2 Posology and method of administration